visier/connector-python/README.md

 export VISIER_CLIENT_SECRET=$secret
 ```

+Note that you may provide a valid username and password combination using the variables outlined above.
+When username and password are provided along with the client ID and secret, the connector will instead of the authorization code flow, use the password flow.
+This approach is not recommended in a production environment.

 Source this file in and the environment is ready for using the connector with OAuth2.0 authentication:
 ```sh
 $ source .env
 ```

-As the connector supports [python-dotenv](https://pypi.org/project/python-dotenv/), some users may prefer to simply define the assignements directly in `.env` and not source it into the OS environment.
-The following snippet shows how credentials obtained via `dotenv` can be used by the connector:
+Because the connector supports [python-dotenv] (https://pypi.org/project/python-dotenv/), some users may prefer to define assignments directly in `.env` instead of sourcing it into the OS environment.
+In the following snippet, the connector uses credentials obtained with dotenv.
 ```python
 from dotenv import dotenv_values from visier.connector import VisierSession, make_auth